-- Plant-based foods are helpful if you’re struggling with hypertension, i.e. high blood pressure, since water-soluble dietary fiber helps lower blood cholesterol.
+- Plant-based foods are helpful if you’re struggling with hypertension, i.e. high blood pressure, and water-soluble dietary fiber helps lower blood cholesterol.

-- Water-soluble dietary fiber improves glucose tolerance, which means: plant-based foods do not increase blood glucose too much.
+- Water-soluble dietary fiber improves glucose tolerance, which means: plant-based foods that are high in fiber do not increase blood glucose too much.
 Therefore, plant food is good for diabetes, especially type II.

 Are marshmallows vegan?